morinlab/lymphopedia/FAS.md

 In mouse models, Fas mutations led to a significantly shorter lymphoma-specific survival and reduced sensitivity to chemotherapy.[@rysFasMutationsNonHodgkins2019]

+## Experimental Evidence

+Driver mutations affecting this gene in FL/DLBCL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@wangFasFADDDeathDomain2010]

 ## Relevance tier by entity

 [[include:table1_FAS.md]]